 The program is university-based/hospital-affiliated and fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation.
-The Department accepts 9 residents per year.
+The Department accepts up to 9 residents per year.
 Its latest accreditation was in November 2013.
 Upon completion, graduates are eligible to pursue board certification through the American Board of Pediatric Dentistry.

 Externships are available, for more information click here.